Robinson04/StructNoSQL_docs/docs/basics/removing_deleting_fields.md

 friend_relationship_deletion_success: bool = deletion_successes['friend_relationship']
 last_login_timestamp_deletion_success: bool = deletion_successes['metadata_lastLoginTimestamp']
 ```
-No matter what, ```removed_values_AMAZING``` will always be a dictionary containing as keys all the names of the
+No matter what, ```deletion_successes``` will always be a dictionary containing as keys all the names of the
-fields you you tried to delete.
+fields you tried to delete.
-Even if the operation failed, the dictionary will be returned with a ```None``` value for each
+Even if the operation failed, the dictionary will be returned with a ```False``` value for each
 remover.
 You can safely access the fields values with brackets instead of using the ```.get``` function on your dictionary.